-OPTION De- Description fault AXOM_ENABLE_ALONC OERAONENTES mponents by default AXOM_ENABLE< F OØ > Enable the Axom component named 'Foo' (e.g. AXOM_ENABLE_SIDRE) for the Sidre component.
+OPTION De- Description fault AXOM_ENABLE_ALONC DEPERDMENTES mponents by default AXOM_ENABLE< F OØ > Enable the Axom component named 'Foo' (e.g. AXOM_ENABLE_SIDRE) for the Sidre component.
 Overrides AXOM_ENABLE_ALL_COMPONENTS for the specified component.
-AXOM_ENABLE_EXQAMPLES PLEES Id Axom examples AXOM_ENABLE_T E ØN S Build Axom unit tests EN- OFF Build Axom benchmarks ABLE_BENCHMARKS AXOM_ENABLE_DOOS Enable Axom documentation to be built as a make target Enable Axom documentation to be built as a make target AXOM_ENABLE_T OONS Enable Axom development tools
+AXOM_ENABLE_EXAMIPLESild Axom exam PIEESIId Axom examples AXOM_ENABLE_T 'E ØN S Build Axom unit tests EN- OFF Build Axom benchmarks ABLE_BENCHMARKS AXOM_ENABLE_C COOLS Enable Axom documentation to be built as a make target AXOM_ENABLE_T OONS Enable Axom development tools AXOM_DEPRECAT AXOM_DEPRECATEWARNESRN, ALLOW or ERROR on using deprecated types

-If AXOM\ENABLE\ALL\COMPONENTS is OFF, you must explicitly enable a desired component (other than 'core', which is always enabled).
-Similarly, if AXOM\ENABLE\ALL\COMPONENTS is ON, you can disable individual components by setting AXOM\ENABLE\<FOO> to OFF for the component you want turned off.
+If AXOM_ENABLE_ALL_COMPONENTS is OFF, you must explicitly enable a desired component (other than 'core', which is always enabled).
+Similarly, if AXOM_ENABLE_ALL_COMPONENTS is ON, you can disable individual components by setting AXOM_ENABLE<FOO> to OFF for the component you want turned off.

 See Axom software documentation for a list of Axom components and their dependencies.
-Note that when enabling an external dependency for an Axom component, the CMake variable BAR\DIR must be set to a valid path to the dependency installation.
+Note that when enabling an external dependency for an Axom component, the CMake variable BAR_DIR must be set to a valid path to the dependency installation.
 See External Dependencies for a complete listing of configuration variables to specify paths to Axom external dependencies.

-Note: AXOM\ENABLE\EXAMPLES, AXOM\ENABLE\TESTS, and AXOM\ENABLE\DOCS are CMake-dependent options.
-Thus, if a variable without the AXOM\ prefix is ON, such as ENABLE\TESTS, tests can be enabled in other packages in a project build and turned off in Axom by setting the Axom prefix form AXOM\ENABLE\TESTS to OFF.
+Note: AXOM_ENABLE_EXAMPLES, AXOM_ENABLE_TESTS, and AXOM_ENABLE_DOCS are CMake-dependent options.
+Thus, if a variable without the AXOM prefix is ON, such as ENABLE_TESTS, tests can be enabled in other packages in a project build and turned off in Axom by setting the Axom prefix form AXOM_ENABLE_TESTS to OFF.